Notion AI

 The break-down of the costs made one thing very clear: adding Notion AI to your shared workspace can cause a scary sum to your monthly receipt.
 So, be mindful when integrating this in your workspace.

 One way to cut costs, is to make only one or a few people members of the workspace and invite all others as guests to a page.
-Members will have access to Notion AI features like the chatbot.
-But AI integrations in databases will be available to guests as well.
-The biggest disadvantage is that you probably have multiple pages where you have to invite each guest individually.
-This makes workspace management quite inconvenient.

-To be clear, this is not a practical solution and by no means will be a suitable and scalable solution for teams that use Notion excessively.
-If you’re unsure which pricing model is best for you, I’ll be happy to assist you.
-Just book a call with me!
+To be clear, this is not always a practical solution and by no means will be a suitable and scalable solution for teams that use Notion excessively.

 Getting Started With Notion AI At Your Company